-- You will receive assignments in class or via email, detailing all of the requirements for out-of-class essays, including due dates and word requirements. - All out-of-class essays will follow MLA or APA guidelines for formatting and citations; failure to follow MLA or APA guidelines will result in point deductions. - All essays must be turned in on time, at the beginning of the class on the day they are due - In addition to turning in the hard copy of the essay, all out-of-class essays must be uploaded to www.turnitin.com prior to coming to class on the day they are due.
+- You will receive assignments in class or via email, detailing all of the requirements for outof-class essays, including due dates and word requirements. - All out-of-class essays will follow MLA or APA guidelines for formatting and citations; failure to follow MLA or APA guidelines will result in point deductions. - All essays must be turned in on time, at the beginning of the class on the day they are due.
+In addition to turning in the hard copy of the essay, all out-of-class essays must be uploaded to www.turnitin.com prior to coming to class on the day they are due.
 Keep the emailed receipt of uploading from turnitin.com.
-Failure to upload the essay will result in a grade of F. - Peer-edited essays (when part of the assignment) must be turned in with the final essay or there will be a deduction.
+Failure to upload the essay will result in a grade of F. - Peer-edited essays (when part of the assignment) must be turned in with the final essay or there will be a 10-point (10%) deduction. - I do not accept emailed or faxed essays.